griffithlab/genviz.org/_posts/0001-07-01-ProteinPaint.md

 {% include question.html question="Get a hint!" answer='Click on the circle for each mutation and examine the tissue distribution plot'%}
 {% include question.html question="Answer" answer='H1047R (breast), E545K (large intestine), and E542K (large intestine)'%}

+* Repeat the exercise above where we extract variants from CIViC for *KRAS*, create a clean version of these data, and load them into ProteinPaint
+{% include question.html question="Get a hint!" answer='You should be able to do almost exactly what we did with VHL, but for KRAS instead'%}